Interview with Joe Shuttleworth

 AP: What time was it?
 What?
 Or when was it?

 JS: We tended to, to go off just before dark.
 About an hour, this is English time.
 I suppose it would be about 8 o’clock really because there was double daylight saving over there then.
 So it was, you know normally light till about ten and we’d probably take off about eight and get back about ten, ten hours later.
 That was coming back after a flight.
 The, all the, the squadron leader and the wing commander and sometimes the air commodore would be there to greet you.
 Hot, hot chocolate drink to drink.
 It was a bit hard at times, you know.
-It would come back to you, you had to go to bed but sometimes representatives of other crews didn’t survive.
-On one occasion we did three, three flights in and, then in four days we did two daylights.
+It would come back to you, you had to, to go to bed but sometimes representatives of other crews didn’t survive.
+On one occasion we did three, three flights in about four days we did two daylights.
 Take off at daylight.
 Another one we turned, turned up about midnight.
 Came back in the light and flew over England.
 And I recall one particular occasion coming back over the south coast of England, seeing the white cliffs of Dover and up through England.
 I often thought that, you know life was pretty great really.
 What else?
 When I was at Skellingthorpe I used to go down and see Freda, my wife and often hitch-hiked back and often stood outside the Trent Bridge Cricket Ground waiting for a lift back to Skellingthorpe which is just outside Lincoln.
 Eventually, one night coming back there was a flash about 11 o’clock high and I felt immediate pain in this eye.
 I think one of the crew dragged me out of the turret.
 We got back to, to England and went to, to hospital at Rauceby which was outside Grantham.
 And there they gave me the decision that they couldn’t do anything about the eye.
 It would have to come out because the piece of metal there was, was too big.
 And then after about, oh about a month in hospital there I went up to Hoylake which is outside Liverpool.
 The RAF had taken it over as a convalescent.
 It was a public school and they’d taken it over as a reception recuperation place for aircrew personnel and I had a few months there.
 Quite, you know, life was good.
 Used to have various exercises to keep us, keep us young and fit.
 One particular bloke that I met at Rauceby, an RAAF bloke, an RAAF bloke he came from Barcaldine in Queensland.
 He’d married one of the, the nurses at the hospital.
 A bloke named Templeton.
 I guess he came, eventually came back to Australia.
 The, after Hoylake I went back to, to Brighton and they asked me did I, they told me I was declared unfit for further flying.
 They asked me did I want to go up to Kodak House and stay in a clerical position or come back to Australia.
 And I said, ‘No. I’m going back to Australia,’ but I went up to Kodak House and did clerical duties there for a couple of months.
 That was, that was alright.
 Eventually they sent, took me back to Brighton and I waited then a decision on, on going home to Australia.
 Whilst in London I had the husband of a cousin of mine on my mother’s side who had been in the Royal Navy since about fourteen or fifteen years of age.
 He was a lieutenant there and I saw quite a bit of Keith.
 Also, Australia House they had a Boomerang Club where they used to serve luncheons there.
 It was all done in a voluntary capacity.
 A lot of Australians would go there and meet fellows that we’d met at various times at our training.
 Eventually the word came.
 Get on a train.
 Went back to Greenock.
 Back on the Queen Elizabeth.
 Back to New York.
 By that time there were very few Australians there.
 Only, only about a hundred of us and there was no, a few Americans going back after being injured in various parts of the UK.
 Well, whilst at Hoylake we went down to the luncheon.
-The BBC news came on and announced D-day.
+The BBC news came on and announced D-Day.
 That was a great thrill.
 It was eventually on.
 My brother in law, Fred is my sister’s husband, he was in the, in the army and you know he got out at Dunkirk.
 Went around to North Africa.
 Involved in the, in to Sicily and in to Italy.
-Back to England and then went into Europe about two, about two days after D-day.
+Back to England and then went into Europe about two, about two days after D-Day.
 So, they certainly had a tough, tough life.
 One of the things at the RAF stations we used to have sheets on our beds.
 That’s something that we didn’t ever have in Australia but we had lovely blankets and the idea was to hang onto your Australian blankets because they were real wool and warm whereas the English blankets tended to be a bit feltish.
 At [pause] New York we, we had constant leave.
 Went down to one of the United Services Club and they invited me to go down and meet a couple of girls there, you know.
 Palled up with one girl.
 Went out with her and she took me home to a place on Great Neck and introduced me to her sister and her father who was involved in the forestry business and, yes they looked after me very well.
 Took me to a nightclub.
-Café society.
+Café Society.
 And I got a signature of Joe, Joe Lewis — the American world champion boxer.
 Had quite a number of other signatures in that, in that RAAF diary but it’s disappeared like a lot of other things.
 Back on the train to San Francisco.
 This time we went on a more southerly route in those rather poorer areas of America.
 Whereas the country up north around Denver, you know was lovely and prosperous but the southern parts looked, looked pretty tough.
 Went to a staging camp, Petersburg.
 Was there for about a fortnight.
 American people often took us for drives around the country.
 Eventually we went on to a ship, the Monterey.
 One of the American liners.
 Went to, sailed it across.
 The ship was full of Americans going out to the Pacific war, warfare.
 Sailed into Finschhafen, saw my first American Duck in the water there.
 Spent a couple of days there.
 Then went up to Hollandia, changed ship there on the Swansea and that came down to Oro Bay and Milne Bay and back to Brisbane.
 That’s about it.

 AP: That was pretty well your story.
 Well, we may as well go, have a look at some of the things in a bit more detail if you don’t mind.